odig/voron_config/README.md

 This repository adds a directory config_voron to your klipper_config dir.
 It utilizes the RatOS Klipper config structure and features.
-It adds a Voron 2 config and with Timelapse, Klicky and Stealthburner support to RatOs.
+It adds a Voron 2 config with Timelapse, Klicky and Stealthburner LED support to RatOS.

 The scripts in klicky subdir are the original Klicky scripts.
 I just added Stealthburner LED control.